The Bar Course (different providers now use different names) is the necessary link between either an LLB or GDL and pupillage for would-be barristers.

 Statistics from the Bar Standards Board

-So consider all this before you sign up for the BPTC, cool as it may sound to be able to tell your family and friends that you’re now ‘going to Bar School’.
+So consider all this before you sign up for the Bar Course, cool as it may sound to be able to tell your family and friends that you’re now ‘going to Bar School’.
 Cost is another big thing that should stop and make you think.
-The fees at BPP and the University of Law in London now top £18,000, an eye-watering sum for a course that in and of itself gives no guarantee of a job at the end of it.
+The fees at BPP and the University of Law in London now sit at around £20,000, an eye-watering sum for a course that in and of itself gives no guarantee of a job at the end of it.

-At present, the first hurdle to enrolling on the BPTC is the Bar Course Aptitude Test, or BCAT, a critical thinking and reasoning test that costs £150 to sit.
+At present, the first hurdle on your journey to the Bar is the Bar Course Aptitude Test, or BCAT, a critical thinking and reasoning test that costs £150 to sit and will remain in place for the new Bar Courses.
 The test aims to protect certain misguided students from the burden of a heavy debt unnecessarily incurred by preventing no-hopers from wasting their money on Bar School.
 To that effect, the pass mark was raised in 2017 in an effort to ensure high standards are maintained.

 The BSB’s minimum requirement for admission onto the course is a 2:2 at degree level, and a pass on the GDL (where taken).
 Several providers have chosen to up the ante.
 Most require all applicants to possess a 2:1, and even those subsequently shortlisted often have to attend an assessment day where they undertake a written advocacy exercise, an oral advocacy exercise and an interview.
 One course leader told us: “In line with BSB requirements we never outright say no to someone with a 2:2, but increasingly we have looked to recruit people with at least a 2:1 and mini-pupillage or practical experience.
 They have to have a fighting chance.”
 Of course, sets and providers want more than just impeccable academics.
 You’ll also need to show a commitment to the profession, so public speaking, like mooting, debating and mock trials, and relevant work experience are a must.

-An additional requirement to undertaking the BPTC is registration with an Inn of Court.
+An additional requirement to undertaking the Bar Course is registration with an Inn of Court.
 These are the Bar’s professional organisations which provide support and advice to Bar students and (if you’re lucky) scholarships.
-31 May (of the year you start your BPTC) is the deadline for getting yourself in with an Inn.
+31 May (of the year you start your Bar Course) is the deadline for getting yourself in with an Inn.
 We suggest a look at each one in order to find which one best suits you.
-Check out our new reviews of the Inns of Court for more detail.

-The mismatch between BPTC graduates and the number of pupillages is tempered to a certain extent by those individuals who have decided that the Bar is simply not for them, and by the significant number of international students (around half of all BPTC students) most of whom return home rather than seeking pupillage in England and Wales.
+The mismatch between Bar Course graduates and the number of pupillages is tempered to a certain extent by those individuals who have decided that the Bar is simply not for them, and by the significant number of international students (around half of all Bar Course students) most of whom return home rather than seeking pupillage in England and Wales.